UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 Houses of the type depicted by Moffat’s model, built largely built by women, provided family groups with their own enclosing body, with space at their centre for venerated ancestors, made present at least partly through the presence of ancestral possessions.
 In the Setswana Bible, Moffat ended up translating ‘God’ as _Modimo_, which the historian Paul Landau has suggested may have simply referred to an ultimate ‘ancestor’ in earlier times.[^48]

-While ancestors and their spirits were also a feature of ceremonial life in Polynesia (Chapters 12 & 13), there does not seem to have been any obvious southern African equivalent to the carved representations of spirits which became a focus for missionary invective against ‘idols’, hence their absence in the missionary museum.
+While ancestors and their spirits were also a feature of ceremonial life in Polynesia (Chapters 12 and 13), there does not seem to have been any obvious southern African equivalent to the carved representations of spirits which became a focus for missionary invective against ‘idols’, hence their absence in the missionary museum.
 One does have to wonder, however, how conscious Moffat was that people venerated particular animals when he gave the skin and bones of two crocodiles to the Missionary Museum.

 Indeed, John Mokotedi Serian was one of the ‘people of the crocodile’ (Bakwena) for whom the killing and eating of crocodiles was certainly forbidden, so how comfortable he would have felt travelling travelling to Britain with the remains of two of these creatures can only be imagined.